 Phase 1 judge

 Dr. Stacey McCullough is the Director for Community, Professional & Economic Development with the University of Arkansas System Division of Agriculture Cooperative Extension Service.
 She oversees programs in leadership, local government, strategic planning and action, economic development, community and regional capacity building, workforce development, program planning and evaluation, and digital learning.
 She also serves as Director of the Public Policy Center, which provides Arkansans with timely, credible, and unbiased information and education about public issues, including state and local ballot issues.
 Nationally, she has served on the Joint Council of Extension Professionals Board of Directors and is a past President and Southern Region Representative of the National Association of Community Development Extension Professionals.

 Center for Rural Strategies

-Kim Phinney is a Senior Fellow with the Center for Rural Strategies, where she is designing a national rural and Native youth initiative.
+Kim Phinney is the Co-Founder of Rural Youth Catalyst and a Senior Fellow with the Center for Rural Strategies, where she is designing a national rural and Native youth initiative.
 Previously, Ms. Phinney served as the Vice President of Program Design for YouthBuild USA, where she helped craft the strategy for YouthBuild USA’s overall vision and mission for scale and sustainability, managed a $13 million annual portfolio of federal and private funders, built cross-sector national partnerships, and crafted a range of technical assistance and professional development strategies across 262 urban and rural programs.
 In addition, she piloted several national initiatives, including strategies for building foundational readiness skills through a trauma-informed and Universal Design for Learning lens.
 She also led opportunity youth career pathway projects in manufacturing, IT, customer service, and natural resources, and she designed an education and career pathway framework for rural and Native youth.

 Darryl N. Williams, Ph.D.